ScriptFUSION/Porter/docs/Quickstart.md

 For this demo we'll use the [European Central Bank][ECB provider] (ECB) provider by including it in our `composer.json` with the following command.

+>Note: The ECB provider requires [Amp v3][], which is currently in beta, so we need to allow beta dependencies temporarily.
+This can be enabled with the following commands.
+> ```sh
+> composer config minimum-stability beta
+> composer config prefer-stable true
+> ```

 ```sh
 composer require provider/european-central-bank
 ```